Compressed Gas Tank Safety Plan

 - Do not refill non-refillable containers once they are empty.

 Refer to CCRI’s written Hazardous Substance Release Emergency Response Plan for employee escape procedures and assignments during a compressed gas emergency.
 View the Hazardous Substance/Hazardous Waste Release Contingency Plan.
-In case of an emergency involving compressed gases, CCRI employees are directed to leave the area immediately and notify the Department of Security and Safety and College Police.
-The Department of Security and Safety and College Police will evaluate the situation and decide what further action is necessary.
+In case of an emergency involving compressed gases, CCRI employees are directed to leave the area immediately and notify the Department of Security and Safety and Campus Police.
+The Department of Security and Safety and Campus Police will evaluate the situation and decide what further action is necessary.